Deep Jandu: Personal life

-In July 2018, Jandu's first son was born and was named Aryan Singh Jandu.
+In July 2018, Jandu's first son was born.
 Some of his songs have been criticised for glorifying guns and drugs.
 He had disputes with his old co-artist Elly Mangat over releasing song "Aa Gaya Ni Ohi Billo Time" under Speed Records.
 In June 2019, he was attacked along with Karan Aujla by a Punjab-based gang in Surrey.
 A month before the attack, they received an extortion call from the same gang.